jennyhedley/digital-writing-2025/README.md

 ### Wednesday class – 21st May

+Today is a working session on both your final pieces and folios.
+In class Lucinda will be consulting on folio development and the structural and literary elements of your pieces.
+If you wish to work from home Lucinda can provide feedback through a screengrab video - please email any questions.
+It's important at this stage that your developing works are published through Gihhub pages or at least that the code is pushed to a repo on Github so we can view the work.
+We'll be checking this over the next week to make sure everyone is on track on this point and no one has a panic on the day of submission because they can't publish.
+Remember both Lucinda dn Jenny will be overseas in week 13 and not immedately contactable.
+In class today we will also troubleshoot common problems.
+We are finding that people are coming up against a lot of the same issues.
+Jenny has added these solutions to the Twine Resources page.

 ## Course Experience Survey - Open now

 Please take time in class to complete the CES.